upphiminn/jDBSCAN/README.md

 		// Configure a DBSCAN instance.
 		var dbscanner = dbscan().eps(0.075).minPts(1).distance('EUCLIDEAN').data(point_data);
-The distance functions available are: **'EUCLIDEAN', 'HAVERSINE', 'MANHATTAN'**.
+The distance functions available are: **'EUCLIDEAN', 'HAVERSINE'** (for GPS data), **'MANHATTAN'**.

  	Additionally you can provide your own distance function, which must accept at least two parameters (the two points).
 The next step is to simply run the clustering algorithm.

 		// This will return the assignment of each point to a cluster number,
 		// points which have  -1 as assigned cluster number are noise.